Boulder shooting suspect Ahmad Al Aliwi Alissa: What we know

 More details are emerging the day after a 21-year-old identified as the alleged suspect killed 10 people, including a police officer, during a mass shooting at a Boulder, Colorado, grocery store this week.

-The suspect allegedly bought the assault rifle used in the attack six days earlier, and was known by former classmates to be short-tempered and paranoid, according to reports and an arrest affidavit released Tuesday.
+The suspect allegedly bought the firearm used in the attack six days earlier, and was known by former classmates to be short-tempered and paranoid, according to reports and an arrest affidavit released Tuesday.

-The document did not disclose where Ahmad Al Aliwi Alissa, from the Denver suburb of Arvada, bought the assault rifle but said he did so on March 16.
+The document did not disclose where Ahmad Al Aliwi Alissa, from the Denver suburb of Arvada, bought the firearm but said he did so on March 16.
 Just six days later, he allegedly shot multiple people outside the King Soopers on Table Mesa before entering the store and continuing the killing spree inside.

 BOULDER MASS SHOOTING SUSPECT IDENTIFIED, CHARGED WITH 10 COUNTS OF FIRST-DEGREE MURDER